fbcorrea/hvrlocator/README.md

 ## Usage

-HVRegLocator can process both SRA accession numbers and FASTA files containing ASV sequences.
+HVRLocator can process both SRA accession numbers and FASTA files containing ASV sequences.
 For specific help on each function type one of the following:

 singularity exec hvrlocator.sif hvrlocator sra --help singularity exec hvrlocator.sif hvrlocator align --help